Journalism courses

 Learn to write fiction: whether short stories, a novel or anything else.

 A major aspect of the journey to becoming a competent fiction writer involves developing an understanding of processes.
-This course sets you on that path, but also involves you undertaking practical tasks of writing pieces of your own fiction; and analyzing the writing of other authors.
+This course sets you on that path, but also involves you undertaking practical tasks of writing pieces of your own fiction; and analysing the writing of other authors.

 All of this learning experience is monitored by accomplished, published professional writers who through a series of 10 submitted assignments will monitor your progress, treating you as the individual you are, correcting you where necessary and ensuring you are moving forward each step you take.